Report Abuse to DFPS

 We cannot accept email reports of suspected abuse or neglect.

-Report Abuse and Neglect Involving Home Health and Hospice Providers to HHSC
+Reports of Abuse and Neglect Involving Home Health and Hospice Providers

-Effective July 1, 2023, reports of abuse, neglect, and exploitation of adult Medicaid consumers and any child regardless of payment source by a Home and Community Support Service Agency (HCSSA) provider (i.e. home health or hospice providers) will transition from DFPS to HHSC Complaint and Incident Intake (CII).
+Effective September 1, 2023, reports of abuse, neglect, and exploitation of consumers by a Home and Community Support Service Agency (HCSSA) provider (i.e., home health or hospice provider), regardless of payment source (Medicaid, Medicare, private pay), will transition from DFPS to HHSC Complaint and Incident Intake (CII).
 These concerns will not be investigated by DFPS.
-DFPS will continue to investigate other reports of abuse, neglect, and exploitation for adults with disabilities or people 65 years or older.

 You may make a report to HHSC Complaint and Incident Intake (CII):

 - Online: Texas Unified Licensure Information Portal (TULIP)

 The Texas Department of Family and Protective Services (DFPS) has a central place to report:

 - Abuse, neglect, self-neglect, and exploitation of the elderly or adults with disabilities living at home.